atgu/GWASpy/docs/_build/html/_sources/preimp_qc.rst.txt

      - Input type.
 Options: [:code:`hail`, :code:`plink`, :code:`vcf`]
    * - :code:`--export-type`
      - Export type.
 Options: [:code:`hail`, :code:`plink`, :code:`vcf`]
+   * - :code:`--out-dir`
+     - Directory path to where output files are going to be saved
    * - :code:`--annotations`
-     - Annotations file to be used for annotating<br>the VCF file (ONLY for VCF input)
+     - Annotations file to be used for annotating sample with information such as Sex and Phenotype
    * - :code:`--reference`
      - Reference genome build.
 Default is GRCh38.
 Options: [:code:`GRCh37`, :code:`GRCh38`]
    * - :code:`--report`